Request Early Access Getting Started Guide

 Or email us at hello@mcprospero.ai if that’s more your style.

-2. How to Add MCProspero to your MCP client
+2. Connect MCProspero to your MCP client

 Claude Desktop (macOS & Windows)